infusion/node-dhcp/README.md

 I was searching for a minimalistic DHCP server, which is robust and highly configurable.
 The first problem I had was: I wanted to deliver an IP address to a Raspberry PI without static configuration right out of my Macbook.
 However, Apple made it almost impossible to configure the onboard DHCP-server with newer versions of OSX.

+The second motivation was this.
 In times of **home automation** and **IoT**, I was thinking of a solution, which can trigger something when I come home.
 DHCP is a good idea here, since any device will broadcast to the network, as soon as it connects.
 So why not playing the imperial march when you come back home?

 Another problem I had was, I wanted to query DHCP servers without actually change the local configuration.